shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Mudrich sighed.
 "Ok, for you, Ersie."
 Mudrich picked Ersie up again, this time dodging the stick.
 She contorted her neck so she could awkwardly see forward with one eye past the stick without it poking her.

 They made it back to the village before dusk.
 It was a sizable village, made up of several buildings and huts, all out of brick and mortar.
 Wooden doors and shutters kept the draft out.
 About one in a dozen buildings had a second story, dwarfing the common houses with their higher importance.
-One such building was the Grand Barracks, where Ersatzica and her siblings lived, along with their mother, whenever she was actually home.
+One such building was the Grand Barracks, where Ersatzica and her siblings lived.
+Occasionally their mother would visit, usually once per day.

 Mother opened their bedroom door without knocking.
 A tall black and white wolf, her figure occupied the majority of the small doorframe.
 Her eyes were focused with intent.
 Her mouth betrayed no sign of a smile.
 The necklace dangling from her neck consisted of a single canine tooth.
 Her chest fur was neatly brushed.
 Her tail was half the length that it should have been.
 "What's the report?"